Potassium-40 geoneutrinos detection and the Earth's large-scale structures imaging by directional geoneutrino detection: Introduction

-KamLAND reported the first measurement of the geoneutrinos in 2005~\cite{KamLAND_2005}.
-The most recent measurements are from KamLAND~\cite{KamLAND_2011}, Borexino~\cite{Borexino_2020}, and SNO+~\cite{SNO_2025} experiments.
+KamLAND experiment reported the first measurement of geoneutrinos in 2005~\cite{KamLAND_2005}.
+The most recent measurements are from KamLAND~\cite{KamLAND_2011}, Borexino~\cite{Borexino_2020}, SNO+~\cite{SNO_2025} and JUNO~\cite{JUNO} experiments.
 The geoneutrinos were detected through the inverse beta decay (IBD) process in large liquid scintillator detectors,

 In the IBD reaction, an electron antineutrino interacts with a free proton, producing a positron and a neutron.
-The positron deposits its kinetic energy and annihilates with an electron immediately, forming the prompt signal.
+The positron deposits its kinetic energy and immediately annihilates with an electron, forming the prompt signal.
 The neutron subsequently thermalizes and is eventually captured by a nucleus, releasing gamma rays, forming a delayed signal.
-The temporal and spatial correlation between the prompt and delayed signals provides an effective selection criterion to suppress the background.
+The temporal and spatial correlation between the prompt and delayed signals provides an effective selection criterion to suppress backgrounds.

-The IBD process has a detection threshold of 1.806~MeV, which is higher than the endpoint energy of the $\rm ^{40}K$ neutrino spectrum, at 1.31~MeV.
+The IBD process has a detection threshold of 1.806~MeV, which is higher than the endpoint energy of the $\rm ^{40}K$ geoneutrino spectrum, at 1.31~MeV.
 Only uranium and thorium geoneutrinos can be detected.
-The directionality people can utilize from the IBD process is also quite limited~\cite{IBD}.
+The directional information obtained from the IBD process is also quite limited~\cite{IBD}.

-Previously, it was proposed to use a Cherenkov liquid scintillator to detect the recoil electron from the neutrino-electron scattering process~\cite{Wang_2020}.
-The proposal can be used to suppress the intrinsic background of solar neutrinos.
-The technique got further development in more possible solvent fluorophores~\cite{Steven_2020} and the reconstruction method~\cite{Luo_2023}.
-In this paper, we investigate the previous idea with the Cherenkov liquid scintillator again.
-One problem is found in the previous simulation work.
-The candidate selection criteria and sensitivity calculation method have been upgraded.
-We found a much better sensitivity in finding the potassium neutrino, and it is also possible to generate a large-scale structure image of the Earth.
+Previously, it was proposed to use a Cherenkov liquid scintillator\cite{Li_2016, Guo_2017} to measure the energy and direction of the recoil electrons from the neutrino-electron elastic scattering (ES) process~\cite{Wang_2020}:

+The ES process can occur with all neutrino flavors and has no interaction threshold.
+The recoil electrons retain some directional information of the incoming neutrinos.
+These features are quite useful for the discovery of potassium-40 geoneutrinos and for suppressing the intrinsic background of solar neutrinos.
+The directionality is also a basic requirement for the geoneutrino Earth imaging.
+There have been several new developments in the optional liquid scintillation solvents and fluorescent solutes~\cite{Steven_2020, Steiger}, as well as the reconstruction methods~\cite{Luo_2023}.
+In this paper, we revisit the previous idea using the Cherenkov liquid scintillator.
+One problem has been found in the previous simulation work.
+The candidate selection criteria and sensitivity calculation method have also been upgraded.
+We found an improved sensitivity for detecting potassium-40 geoneutrinos, and it is also possible to generate a large-scale structure image of the Earth.